openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	}

-So we have just taken our original cricle and rectangle code and wrapped it in a loop which ends with `ofTranslate(150, 0)` which shifts our graph paper (coordinate system) to the left 150 pixels each time it executes.
+So we have just taken our original circle and rectangle code and wrapped it in a loop which ends with `ofTranslate(150, 0)` which shifts our graph paper (coordinate system) to the left 150 pixels each time it executes.
 And we'll end up with something like this:

 ![Family Row](images/intrographics_coordsystemfamilyrow.png "A row of stick figure families")